LOST-STATS/lost-stats.github.io/Model_Estimation/Research_Design/synthetic_control_method.md

 synth_out = dataprep_out %>% synth()

-# From here, we can plot the treatment variable and the synthetic control using Synth's plot function
+# From here, we can plot the treatment variable and the synthetic control using Synth's plot function.
+# The variable tr.intake is an optional variable if you want a dashed vertical line where the intervention takes place.

 synth_out %>% path.plot(dataprep.res = dataprep_out, tr.intake = 1990)